 Sleep patterns are often disrupted in winter due to many factors such as less exercise, artificial temperature environments, reduced daylight hours and higher consumption of comfort foods.
 A combination of indoor and outdoor exercise will help moderate these factors and maintain healthy sleep patterns.
 In winter it’s common to enjoy more time snuggled on the couch watching tv, enjoying the occasional nap.
 However this can easily lead to disrupted sleep patterns when you struggle to fall asleep at bedtime, so the resulting fatigue leads to another nap the next day and further disruptions to your regular habits.
 To avoid the pitfalls of this behaviour make sure you keep up your regular exercise, and you may want to consider increasing the amount in winter to combat these issues.

 Catching up with family and friends for a winter walk has so many positive benefits.
-In the last few years, we have unfortunately experienced the impact of being forced to avoid these important social connections, much to the detriment of our overall health.
-Phone calls, emails and texts are great but they will never take the place of our face to face connections with our family and friends.
-Indoor gatherings do unfortunately pose a risk for virus and infection transfer but the risk is much lower when we meet outdoors.
-So once again organise regular catch-ups outdoors for a walk and a chat and multiply the benefits of the interaction.
+Phone calls, emails and texts are great but they will never take the place of our face-to-face connections with our family and friends.
+So organise regular catch-ups outdoors for a walk and a chat and multiply the benefits of the interaction.

 Even though it is always easier to exercise in summer, we must maintain our commitment to regular exercise in winter.
 How many times have you reduced your activity in winter and arrived in spring with a few extra kilos and a struggle for motivation?
 So the key to success is to maintain healthy exercise and nutrition all year round to enjoy high levels of health and happiness.